uikit/uikit-site/docs/pages/migration.md

 | `uk-heading-xlarge`  | `uk-font-6xlarge` |
 | `uk-heading-2xlarge` | `uk-font-7xlarge` |

+If you are modifying the deprecated classes through Less variables or hooks, you need to update your UIkit theme accordingly and rename those variables and hooks.

 ### Text Component

 Some classes in the [Text component](text) are deprecated and replaced by the new [Font component](font#size-modifiers).
 Update your markup by replacing the following classes.